53 Important Bible Verses About Evangelism

 And in that day shall ye say, Praise the Lord, call upon his name, declare his doings among the people, make mention that his name is exalted.

-The book of Isaiah works for the Old and New Testament timeline.
-Its immediate audience is Judah, but it also shows the Messiah coming who will save Israel and humanity.
+The book of Isaiah works for both the Old and New Testament timeline.
+Its immediate audience is Judah, but it also points to the Messiah who will save Israel and all of humanity.

 5. Isaiah 45:22 KJV